-We launched our multimedia-on-demand, or MOD, service in Taipei County and Keelung City in March 2004.
-We have expanded this service to all 18 counties and cities of Taiwan in December 2007.
-Using video streaming technology through a set top box that connects to our FTTx and ADSL data connections, our customers can access TV programs, VOD and other services.
-We had over 133 broadcasting channels and over 12,000 hours worth of on-demand programs and served approximately 1.05 million customers as of December 31, 2011.
+Using video streaming technology through a set top box that connects to our FTTx and ADSL data connections, our customers can access TV programs, video-on-demand and other services.
+We had over 160 broadcasting channels and over 12,000 hours worth of on-demand programs and served approximately 1.2 million customers as of December 31, 2012.
 In addition, our video-on-demand service provides movies, dramas, animations, documentaries, e-learning and music programs for home entertainment.
-Also, we currently offer 43 high definition, or HD, channels and other HD video-on-demand programming, such as sports, movies and knowledge materials.
-We offered "family package" channels in 2010 to enhance our service content and satisfy our customers' needs.
-MOD revenues accounted for NT\$0.9 billion, NT\$1.1 billion and NT\$1.4 billion (US\$47.4 million) in 2009, 2010 and 2011, respectively.
+Also, as of December 31, 2012, we offered 69 high definition, or HD, channels and other HD video-on-demand programming, such as sports, movies and knowledge materials.
+Starting from the fourth quarter of 2012, we cooperated with Hon Hai Precision Industry Co., Ltd., or Hon Hai, to co-sell its sixty inches TV sets with our IPTV service by bundling the two products together, which provides customers high-quality HD user experience.
+This effort is expected to further increase customer loyalty and attract quality customers, who are increasingly demanding more high-quality entertainment options.
+Since this business model has proved to be successful, we will continue to cooperate with Hon Hai and other local TV manufacturers to co-market various sizes of TV sets with our quality MOD services.
+MOD revenues accounted for NT\$1.1 billion, NT\$1.4 billion and NT\$2.0 billion (US\$68.9 million) in 2010, 2011 and 2012, respectively.

-Domestic Other Services
+Other Domestic Services

-Our domestic other services include information and communication technology services, corporate solution and bill handling services.
+Our other domestic services include information and communication technology services, cloud computing, corporate solution and bill handling services.